Adrien Brody: Personal life

-In 1992, Brody was seriously injured in a motorcycle collision, in which he was thrown over a car and crashed headfirst into a crosswalk.
+In 1992, Brody was seriously injured in a motorcycle collision in which he was thrown over a car and crashed headfirst into a crosswalk.
 He spent months recuperating.
 He has broken his nose three times doing stunts, including during the filming of Summer of Sam.
 Brody lived in Los Angeles during his early career and now is based in Manhattan.

 In 2009, he signed the Free Roman Polanski petition.

+In 2010, the band Lemon Demon released the song "BRODYQUEST", which became popular online.
+Brody enjoyed the song, setting it as his ringtone at one point.
+He further described the song as "hilarious."

 It was reported in 2024 that Brody suffers post-traumatic stress disorder from the extreme weight loss he endured for The Pianist in 2002.

 In 2010, Brody sued makers of the film Giallo, alleging they failed to pay his full salary.
 In January 2011 it was reported that Brody had reached a settlement with the producers.
 He said, "I very much enjoyed the process of making Giallo and am happy that things have been resolved and that people can now enjoy seeing the film."

 Romantic relationships

 Brody began dating Spanish actress and model Elsa Pataky in 2006.
 For her 31st birthday, in July 2007, he purchased for her an early 20th-century farm in central New York State, which had been designed to look like a castle.
-Brody and Pataky were featured at their New York home in a 35-page spread for HELLO! magazine in October 2008.
+Brody and Pataky were featured at their New York home in a 35-page spread for Hello! magazine in October 2008.
 The pair broke up in 2009.

 For six years, Brody was in a relationship with Russian model Lara Lieto, after meeting at the Cannes Film Festival in 2012.

 In February 2020, it was reported that he was romantically involved with English fashion designer and actress Georgina Chapman, whom he began dating while she was still married to, but formally separated from, Harvey Weinstein.